eranraveh/Committee/README.md

 2. login from signup page
 3. votes
 4. dashboard
+5. hide signup from the menu if Im in signup page
+6. sort issues by priority
+7. improve signup messages with angularjs, password validity/strength
+8. email verification

 2. issues - when update message , to unread the message from all users?